Behind the Scenes With the All-New 2019 Bentley Continental GT

 Cameron Patterson, director of full-vehicle engineering, my part-time guide for the next two days, remained upbeat and friendly despite the fact that the car in question was not a Tesla—even though in many ways, some of them purposeful, the undercover car represented the very opposite idea of a motor vehicle than a showy, gull-winged Model X or an all-electric futuremobile like the Model 3.

-Patterson pointed out that the car had a grille, which served to feed air to an engine, which therefore negated the possibility that the car was a battery-powered Tesla.
+Patterson noted that the car had a grille, which served to feed air to an engine, which therefore negated the possibility that the car was a battery-powered Tesla.

 Another man, tall and soft-spoken, stepped forward and presented his question as a statement: "This car," he said, "is maybe from Great Britain."

-The dodge struck me as an odd response, because car companies usually cannot stop talking about its newest cars.
+The dodge struck me as an odd response, because a car company usually will not stop talking about its newest car.
 In fact, marketing departments are tasked with spending loads of money, sometimes millions of dollars, to explain to as many of the right people, as often as possible, that: 1.) the company has introduced a new car; 2.) the new car is very special, for all the most important reasons; 3.) choosing to continue to live life without said car would be a grave, foolish, indeed possibly fatal mistake.

 Then again, this new, third-generation Bentley Continental GT, carrying the great expectations of an upcoming replacement for the brand's stalwart, now-iconic 14-year-old volume model, was so very fresh that it was not yet fair to even call it a car.
 It was a prototype, and therefore a closely guarded Big Secret, and Bentley was in South Africa to make sure everything in the car would still function even after beating the hell out of it in the aggressively, rudely hot parts of the world.
 I was along for the ride, and the ride was running at breakneck speed.